yifeif/zero_out/README.md

 docker pull yifeif/tensorflow:custom_op
 ```

-You might want to use Docker volumes to map a `work_dir` from host to the container, so that you can edit files on the host, and build with the latest change in our container.
+You might want to use Docker volumes to map a `work_dir` from host to the container, so that you can edit files on the host, and build with the latest change in the Docker container.
 To do so, run
 ```bash
 docker run -it -v ${PWD}:/working_dir -w /working_dir  yifeif/tensorflow:custom_op
 ```